rancher/rancher-docs/docs/api/quickstart.md

 rm rancher.crt
 ```

-If you are using self-signed certs that aren't trusted by your system, you can set the insecure option in your kubeconfig using kubectl:
+If you use self-signed certificatess that aren't trusted by your system, you can set the insecure option in your kubeconfig with kubectl:

-**Warning:** This option represents a security risk, and should not be used in production.
+**Warning:** This option shouldn't be used in production as it is a security risk.

 ```bash
 export KUBECONFIG=$PATH_TO_RANCHER_KUBECONFIG
 kubectl config set clusters.rancher.insecure-skip-tls-verify true
 ```

-If your rancher instance is proxied by another service, you will need to extract the cert that service is using and add it to the kubeconfig file, as demonstrated above.
+If your Rancher instance is proxied by another service, you must extract the certificate that the service is using, and add it to the kubeconfig file, as demonstrated above.